DarvidTorres/mydocs/C/data types/int.md

 | signed long long   | -9223372036854775807 | 9223372036854775807  |
 | unsigned long long | 0                    | 18446744073709551615 |

-If you want to know the actual minimum and maximum values an implementation uses they are defined in the `limits.h` [[headers|header file]].
+If you want to know the actual minimum and maximum values an implementation uses they are defined in the `limits.h` [[header files|header file]].
 It defines various constants like SCHAR_MIN, SCHAR_MAX, etc. that give the values for this implementation of C. The following example shows the limits of this implementation:

 ```C
 #include <stdio.h>